A Mom's Journey With Autism Spectrum Disorder, aka Asperger's Syndrome

 Identifying and Living with Autism

 Fifteen years ago, I would never have thought I would be sitting behind a computer typing an article with a deep personal connection.
 In 2001, my husband and I were due to have the most perfect baby girl.
-A bundle of joy free of flaws of any kind.
-I was an educator and committed that she would know her 1,2,3's and A,B,C's.
-We were about to embark on a journey in unfamiliar terrain.
+A bundle of joy, free of flaws of any kind.
+I was an educator, and I was committed to making sure she knew her 1,2,3's and A,B,C's.
+However, we were about to embark on a journey into unfamiliar terrain.

-The Mayo Clinic defines Autism Spectrum Disorder (ASD) formerly known as Aspergers as:
+The Mayo Clinic defines autism spectrum disorder (ASD), formerly known as Asperger's syndrome as: